souvksinha/Network-Analysis/README.md

 by Marcelo C. R. Melo, Rafael C. Bernardi, Cesar de la Fuente-Nunez, and Zaida Luthey-Schulten

 2. Basic-analysis notebook: uses the GC-based-mapping notebook output to dig dip in terms of path based analysis or interdomain communication analysis
+3. Interdomain_betweenness notebook: this calculation is also included in the Basic-analysis notebook